velmie/x/envx/README.md

 Available options:

-- `WithPrefix(prefix)`: Add a prefix to all environment variable names
-  - The prefix is only automatically applied to the first name in the list of names
-  - The prefix is not applied to names in single quotes: `env:"'EXACT_NAME'"`
+- `WithResolver(resolver)`: Use a specific `Resolver` instance for lookups.
+If not provided, `envx.DefaultResolver` is used.
+- `WithPrefix(prefix)`: Add a prefix to environment variable names looked up *via the default mechanism* (i.e., when no source labels `[]` are specified for a name, or when using fallback names without labels).
+Prefixes are *not* applied to names explicitly targeting sources via labels (`VAR[label]`) or names in single quotes (`'EXACT_NAME'`).
-- `WithPrefixFallback(enable)`: If enabled, falls back to non-prefixed names when prefixed ones are not set
+- `WithPrefixFallback(enable)`: If enabled, falls back to non-prefixed names when prefixed ones are not set (only applies to names looked up via the default mechanism).
-- `WithFallbackPrefix(prefix)`: Adds a secondary prefix for fallback when the primary prefix doesn't match
+- `WithFallbackPrefix(prefix)`: Adds a secondary prefix for fallback when the primary prefix doesn't match (only applies to names looked up via the default mechanism).
-  - This is applied to all fallback names (names after the first one) when `WithPrefixFallback` is enabled
-- `WithTagParser(parser)`: Use a custom tag parser
+- `WithTagParser(parser)`: Use a custom tag parser.
-- `WithCustomValidator(name, validator)`: Add a custom validation directive
+- `WithCustomValidator(name, validator)`: Add a custom validation directive.
-- `WithTypeHandler(type, handler)`: Register a handler for a specific type
+- `WithTypeHandler(type, handler)`: Register a handler for a specific type.
-- `WithKindHandler(kind, handler)`: Register a handler for a specific reflection kind
+- `WithKindHandler(kind, handler)`: Register a handler for a specific reflection kind.
-- `WithResolver(resolver)`: Use a custom resolver for retrieving values instead of the default one

 ### Custom Validation